 Radioactivity analyses of the building materials used show values that are comparatively higher than those in the world and the country [Table 3].
-I, D and Deff of this study are observed to have higher values than other national studies except the study in Valley region, Manipur, by Sharma et al [44], Una, Himachal Pradesh, by Bala et al [40], which is comparable.
-Other comparable studies outside the country are also observed in Pakistan by Rahman et al. [30], Ankara, Turkey by Turhan et al. [32] and in Iran by Abbasi [35].
+I, D and Deff of this study were observed to have higher values than other national studies except the study in Valley region, Manipur, by Sharma et al [44], Una, Himachal Pradesh, by Bala et al [40], which is comparable.
+Other comparable studies outside the country were also observed in Pakistan by Rahman et al. [30], Ankara, Turkey by Turhan et al. [32] and in Iran by Abbasi [35].
 However, the maximum of ranges given for I, D, and Deff in global studies; radioactivity contaminant of European building material by Trevisi et al. [29] is showing exceptionally higher values compared with other studies.

 CONCLUSIONS